mikebaloun/MC-Learn/README.md

 ---

 ## Notes

 - Automatically adapts presets for varying GPUs (e.g. T4, A100).
 - Importance weights are clipped at `w_clip = 10.0` to ensure stability.
 - Designed for reproducibility: controlled seeds and fixed evaluation protocol.
+- Includes built-in **diagnostic plots** (confusion matrix, difficulty distributions).
+- **Best suited for**: rapid prototyping, ablation studies, and experiments where speed is more valuable than squeezing out the last few points of accuracy.
+- **Not intended** as a drop-in replacement for full fine-tuning when maximum accuracy is the priority.

 ---